 Stretches: Upper back and shoulders.

-Stretches: The lower anterior chain (front side of the body) — hips, hip flexors, groin, and quads.
+Stretches: The lower anterior chain (front side of the body) — hips, hip flexors, groin and quads.

 This is personally where I spend the most time foam rolling.
 I have really tight hips and hip flexors, so I’ll spend a few breaths slowly shifting back and forth on the foam roller to open the hips.
 If you have tight hips, you might also try these 5 Hip Flexor Stretches.

 Do you have knee pain?
 Foam roll your hips and quads.
 There are four quadriceps muscles and they all attach to the knee cap.
 Foam rolling the quads can improve the mobility of the knee (and decrease knee pain) and improve hip mobility.

 Stretches: The posterior chain (backside of the body) — low back, upper back, and thoracic spine (from tailbone to neck).